-It is comical when golf putter designers who know little about the physics of "moment of inertia" try to convince you that "moment of inertia" will solve their impact twist problems.
+No!
+It is comical when golf putter designers who know so little about the physics of "moment of inertia" try to convince you that "moment of inertia" will solve their impact twist problems.
 All you need to know about "moment of inertia" is that it is the trait of a physical object which resists change in the object's rotation; but resisting is not eliminating; and to help precision putting performance we need to eliminate impact twist entirely.
-Polar Symmetry eliminates Impact Twist entirely, and that is what make the Quantum Symmetric Golf Putter superior to Blades or Mallets.
+Symmetry eliminates Impact Twist entirely, and that is what make the Quantum Symmetric Golf Putter superior to asymmetric blade or mallets.